 Where did your love for hockey come from?

 Karl: I came from Jamaica when I was 11 years old and my family moved to Sudbury, Ontario.
 I remember living on Peter Street and playing hockey was what the other kids did all winter.
-I remember that my first winter [in Canada] was when I was introduced to hockey, and playing on the outdoor rink.
+I remember that my first winter [in] was when I was introduced to hockey, and playing on the outdoor rink.